-An alternative approach is for users to separately model highways and ramps in two RunSpecs, if desired.
-To do this, activity on highways is modeled by setting Ramp Fraction equal to 0 and activity on ramps by setting Ramp Fraction to 1; for each run, the user would only input appropriate VMT in the Vehicle Type VMT tab (i.e., highway VMT for the first run and ramp VMT for the second).
-This approach allows users to separate emissions from the highway and ramp that cannot be done if the Ramp Fraction is used as fraction of total highway VMT.
+Some users may wish to model ramp emissions separately from highway emissions.
+This can be accomplished with two separate runs.
+Emissions on the highways without including ramps would be modeled by setting Ramp Fraction to 0 in the first run.
+Emissions on ramps would be modeled by setting Ramp Fraction to 1 in a second run.
+For each run, the user would only input appropriate VMT in the Vehicle Type VMT tab (i.e., highway VMT for the first run and ramp VMT for the second).